 We are about to exchange contracts for a leasehold flat in Moor Row.
 We have hit a problem.
 Our mortgage offer with Santander runs out on 4/5/2021 but the owners are insisting on a completion date of 6/5/2021.
 Can one extend the mortgage expiry date?

 The best person to address this concern is your solicitors who will determine whether he or she is corresponding with the mortgage broker, seller’s solicitors, estate agents or indeed all parties taking into account what has gone on in your conveyancing to date.

 I happen to be the sole recipient of my late mum's estate with all property in now in my sole name, including the my former home in Moor Row.
 The Moor Row property was put into my name in February.
 I want to move.
 I understand that there is a CML 6 month 'rule', which means that my proprietorship could be regarded the same way as though I had purchased the house in February.
 Do I have to wait half a year to sell?

-The Council of Mortgage Lenders’ handbook instructs solicitors to: "report to us immediately if the owner or registered proprietor has been registered for less than six months."
-By the strict wording you could be affected by that. many banks would take a pragmatic view as this obligation is primarily there to identify subsales or the wholesaling and assigning of properties.
+The CML handbook instructs conveyancers to: "report to us immediately if the owner or registered proprietor has been registered for less than six months."
+Technically you may be impacted by that. many mortgage companies would take a sensible view as this clause primarily exists to identify the purchase and immediately sell or the flipping of property.